Food veggies on display at a night market in Khon Kaen, Isaan, Thailand

 I will always envision being on the way to eating enlightenment.
 Ohala.
 In’sha’Allah.
 I am getting closer, shooting for optimal intake.

 Food psychology could be one of the most underrated topics in society.
-We hardly hear people talking about it.
-Yet it has such a predominant affect on our well-being.
-Most of us know what is healthy and what is not.
-We are absolutely what we eat.
-Still, it is too challenging for the majority of us to eat for maximum health.
+We hardly hear about it.
+Yet it has a major affect on our well-being.
+Most of us know what’s healthy and what’s not.
+We knew that we are absolutely what we eat.
+Still, it’s too challenging for the majority of us to eat for maximum health.

-For now, there are still an overabundance of food options.
-We are influenced by super-strategic marketing and advertising campaigns.
-Moreover, most of us have the tendency to live in a similar way as those around us.
+There are an overabundance of food options.
+We’re influenced by strategic marketing and advertising campaigns.
+Moreover, most of us have the tendency to eat in a similar way as those around us.
 Most people eat how they have been taught.
-Three meals a day.
-I did too.
+This includes three meals a day.

-Now my body is telling me that two is enough?
+Now my body is telling me that two meals is enough.
 And OMAD, One Meal a Day, is more ideal.
 NOTE: This does not apply to children who ought to be getting copious and consistent nourishment.

 Are you eating close to what is a perfect diet?
 What kind of improvements can you make to your eating habits?
-Feel free to leave a comment.
+Feel free to leave a comment below.

 Comparable Content